Dissipation induced Majarona $0$- and $\pi$-modes in a driven Rashba nanowire: Results

 \subsection{Emergence of MZMs and MPMs}

-First, we demonstrate the generation of the MZMs and MPMs.
 We investigate the quasienergy spectra $E$ of the Floquet damping matrix $X_F$ as a function of $B$ in Fig.~\ref{Fig:PBC-OBC}(a) for a system obeying OBC.
 The quasienergy $E$ is a complex number in the presence of dissipation, and we show the real part of the quasienergy spectra ${\rm Re}~E$ while the imaginary part ${\rm Im}~E$ is represented by the colormap in Fig.~\ref{Fig:PBC-OBC}(a).
 The quasienergy spectra reveal the appearance of states near quasienergy ${\rm Re}~E=0,\pm\pi$.
-There are two different kinds of states that appear at these quasienergies, and we distinguish them in the forthcoming text.
-However, these modes at ${\rm Re}~E=0,\pm\pi$ also acquire a finite imaginary part in the dissipative background, implying their state would decay with time.
+There are two different kinds of states that appear at these quasienergies.
+The regions marked by yellow in Fig.~\ref{Fig:PBC-OBC}(a) host modes at quasienergies $0$ and $\pm \pi$, which we refer to as TZMs and TPMs, respectively.
+We distinguish the TZMs and TPMs from the MZMs and MPMs in the next subsection.
+These modes at ${\rm Re}~E=0,\pm\pi$ also acquire a finite imaginary part in the dissipative background, implying their state would decay with time.

-In Fig.~\ref{Fig:PBC-OBC}(a), the regions marked by yellow host modes are either at quasienergy $0$ or $\pm \pi$, which we refer to as TZM and TPMs, respectively, that are not connected to the bulk topology of the system.
-The driven system further hosts MZMs and MPMs that are connected to the bulk topology of the system.
+Figure~\ref{Fig:PBC-OBC}(a) exhibits that the driven system hosts MZMs and MPMs that are connected to the bulk topology of the system.
 The Majorana modes appearing at quasienergy ${\rm Re}~E=\pm\pi$ are unique to a driven system and have no static analog.
-Moreover, the driven system also supports MZMs for a magnetic field $B$ that is less than a static system's critical field, thereby extending the topological phase boundaries.
+Moreover, given the choice of the parameters, the static system is always topologically trivial, such that $B_{c1}=B_{c2}=B_c$ (indicated by an arrow in Fig.~\ref{Fig:PBC-OBC}(a)).
+Thus, the driven system generates topological MZMs, thereby extending the topological phase boundaries.